ethanfuerst/mpg-dashboard/README.md

 - [ ] remake tableau dashboard in plotly in mpg_vis.ipynb
   - [x] sync two line graphs in tableau dashboard in plotly
   - [x] figure out how to host vizs on blog using plotly graphs
+  - [ ] figure out why .ipynb files are not showing plotly figures
   - [ ] display last x days automatically, can zoom out for more
 - [ ] bring weather back in
   - [ ] find new API for weather